hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ![Default spacing for the Rich Tooltip](/assets/components/rich-tooltip/rich-tooltip-offset-spacing.png)

 !!!
-Info

-In some cases, adding an offset may be necessary to adjust the position of the RichTooltip.
-Changing the default offset should be done sparingly and only when it’s necessary to make sure that the component does not obscure or cover the toggle or other important information.
-!!!

-!!!
 Dont

 Don’t add extra offset if the Rich Tooltip would block important information, appear disconnected from the element it is meant to provide information for, or cause confusion for the user.